Color psychology: Sports performance

-In particular, the color red has been found to influence sports performance.
+The color red has been found to influence sports performance.
 During the 2004 Summer Olympics the competitors in boxing, taekwondo, freestyle wrestling, and Greco-Roman wrestling were randomly given blue or red uniforms.
-A later study found that those wearing red won 55% of all the bouts which was a statistically significant increase over the expected 50%.
-The colors affected bouts where the competitors were closely matched in ability, where those wearing red won 60% of the bouts, but not bouts between more unevenly matched competitors.
-In England, since WWII, teams wearing red uniforms have averaged higher league positions and have had more league winners than teams using other colors.
+A later study found that those wearing red won 55% of all their matches which was a statistically significant increase greater than the expected 50%.
+The colors affected bouts where the competitors were closely matched in ability, where those wearing red won 60% of the matches, but not matches between more unevenly matched competitors.
+In post-war England, football teams wearing red uniforms have averaged higher league positions and have had proportionally more championship winners than teams using other colors.
 In cities with more than one team, the teams wearing red outperformed the teams wearing other colors.

 A study of the UEFA Euro 2004 found similar results.
 Another study found that those taking penalty kicks performed worst when the goalkeeper had a red uniform.
 More anecdotal is the historical dominance of the domestic honors by red-wearing teams such AFC Ajax, FC Bayern Munich, Liverpool F.C., and Manchester United F.C.
-Videos of taekwondo bouts were manipulated in one study so that the red and blue colors of the protective gears were reversed.
+Videos of taekwondo matches were manipulated in one study so that the red and blue colors of the protective gears were reversed.
 Both the original and the manipulated videos were shown to referees.
 The competitors wearing red were given higher scores despite the videos otherwise being identical.

-A study on experienced players of first-person shooters found that those assigned to wear red instead of blue won 55% of the matches.
+Not only can color influence the players themselves in sports, but it can also influence other people's perceptions of the players.
+For example, one study demonstrates the effects of wearing various colored boxer trunks on the referees perception of the boxers.
+The results of the study indicated that competitors who wore red and black-colored trunks appeared stronger, more aggressive, and more dominant to the referee observing the match.